ErdbeerbaerLP/velociraptor/README.md

 Due to the original app being left discontinued, I have decided to fix a few issues

 This version of the app fixes the following bugs:
-- App list settings not saving since 1.7.0
+- App list resetting on launch since 1.7.0
+- Background Location permissions on API 29+
+- App glitching when rotating the screen

 ### Development
 - Put `google-services.json` from Firebase in /app/